 Fast delay estimation methods, as opposed to simulation techniques, are needed for incremental performance-driven layout synthesis.
-Elmore delay based estimation methods, although efficient, cannot accurately estimate the delay for RLC interconnect lines.
-We have obtained an analytical delay model, based on first and second moments of RLC interconnection lines, which considers the effect of inductance.
+Elmore delay-based estimation methods, although efficient, cannot accurately estimate the delay for RLC interconnect lines.
+We have obtained an analytical delay model, based on first and second moments of RLC interconnection lines, that considers the effect of inductance.
 Resulting delay estimates are significantly more accurate than Elmore delay.
 We also extend our delay model to estimate source-sink delays in arbitrary interconnect trees.
-Even for the small tree topology considered, we observe significant improvement of at least 20% in the accuracy of our delay estimates, compared to the Elmore model.
+Even for the small tree topology considered, we observe significant improvement in the accuracy of our delay estimates, compared to the Elmore model.
 Since our model has the same time complexity as the Elmore model, we believe it can be valuable in modern iterative layout synthesis methodologies.
-Our ongoing work applies our analytical model to delay-driven routing tree construction, zero-skew routing, and delay estimation in nets spanning multiple routing layers (i.e., with modeling of vias).
+Even though we consider step input for deriving the delay models, a similar approach can be applied to develop delay models under ramp input.
+We have also discussed a delay minimization approach that uses controlled small ringing in the response wave form.